top of page

 Leadership with Results

-For the past four years, I’ve helped lead and manage a not-for-profit that was started in Wilmot Township and has now grown across Canada:
+For the past four years, I’ve helped lead and manage a not-for-profit that was started in Wilmot Township and has now grown across Ontario:

 • Provided housing to over 1,700 people